royalts1011/Ear-Authentication-System/README.md

 - open the "profile_setup.txt and copy all lines into the .profile file without deleting the already existing content:
 - when ever you want to use this project open terminal first and type: "source .profile"

-# 2. Copy DLBio to the folder you used in your .profile file
-- You can find the DLBio folder in this repository as well

-# 3. Configure virtual environment for project.
+# 2. Configure virtual environment for project.
 - Make Sure to have python 3.7.7 installed.
 Maybe another version works as well but we developed this project using python 3.7.7
 - Install virtualenv for python: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/
 - to activate your created virtualenv you can also open a terminal type "source .profile" and afterwords "workon virtualenvName"